-Apart from the ongoing research on network technology and Internet traffic modeling, the laboratory, in cooperation with Nokia Solutions and Networks, has been working on the development of automatic software testing solutions (Prof. Tien Van Do) and capacity dimensioning tools for future evolution (FE) traffic solutions.
+Apart from the ongoing research on network technology and Internet traffic modeling, the laboratory, in cooperation with Nokia Solutions and Networks, has been working on automatic software testing solutions (Prof. Tien Van Do), automatic anomaly detection methods (Prof. Gabor Horvath), and capacity dimensioning tools for future evolution (FE) traffic solutions.